VivianLi1/Team-Extreme/README.md

 D3 Project for SoftDev

 - Our Data
-  - Maps the frequency of each of the candidates' most commonly used phrases
+  - Maps the frequency of each of the Republican candidates' most commonly used phrases

 - Data Source
   - http://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most/